mmbman/Katagiri/1987-04-24-Platform-Sutra-Talk-7.md

 **Question:** Well, that was my next question.

 **Katagiri Roshi:** *Renounce* means, if you accept the Buddha's teaching in a dualistic sense, karmic life should be renounced, *abandoned*.
 At that time, you have to die, anyway.
-You have to make your body ash, *[he laughs]*, you know, and then go to nirvana.
+You have to make your body ash, you know, *[he laughs,]* and then go to nirvana.
 But this is not realistic.
 Idealistically, we want [this], but that is to see the world in terms of a certain idea, [as I said].
 An *ism*: Buddh*ism*.
 Buddhism is not an *ism*.
 Buddhism is not to see human life in terms of a certain angle, so-called Buddh*ism*.
-No. If you think renunciation is important because, if you see human life, the *saha* world is really jammed with miserable pain, it says, "So we should renounce" – that is already a certain idea.
+No. If you think renunciation is important because if you see human life, the *saha* world, is really jammed with miserable pain – it says, "so we should renounce" – that is already a certain idea.

 I don't mean you *shouldn't* renounce, but we should be *free from*.
 But *where*?
 After killing your body, throwing away your body and attaining enlightenment, nirvana?
 [Is that it]?
 I don't think so!
 [In] the other world, after death?
 No. Day to day, we have to do it.